Document Design, How-to Guides, Printing

 Bitmap Vs. Vector – Bitmap: A dot-matrix data file structure representing a rectangular grid of pixels, or points that are assigned individual colors to draw an image.
 Bitmaps and raster graphics are resolution-dependent.
 They cannot scale to another resolution without a loss of apparent quality.

-Blanket – The blanket is a thick rubber sheet that transfers ink from the plate to paper on an offset printing press.
+Blanket – The blanket is a thick rubber sheet that transfers ink from the plate to the paper in offset printing.

-Bleed – In the print industry bleed is printing that goes beyond the edge where the sheet of paper will be trimmed.
+Bleed – In the print industry, bleed is printing that goes beyond the edge where the sheet of paper will be trimmed.
 Bleed is the area to be trimmed off.
-The bleed is the part on the side of the document that gives the printer a small amount of space to account for the movement of the paper and design inconsistencies.
+The bleed is the part on the side of the document that gives the printer a small amount of space to account for paper movement and design inconsistencies.

 Blend Emboss – A design or bas-relief impression that is made without using inks or metal foils.

-Blistering – While you may think that paper is dry, a piece of paper contains approximately 5% moisture.
-In cases where there is excessive moisture and the paper is passed through a high heat-drying chamber, the moisture with the paper boils and causes a bubble and blistering effect.
+Blistering – While you may think paper is dry, it contains approximately 5% moisture.
+In cases of excessive moisture, and when the paper is passed through a high-heat-drying chamber, the moisture within the paper boils, causing bubbles and blistering.

 Bond – Bond is a grade of durable writing paper that is used for printing, and typing, it has a standard size of 17×22.